 - In case you want to use your headphones with it, you will need a SC6 Dual TRRS Adaptor.

 - It has a TSSR adaptor on one side and two ports on the other – one for the microphone and one for the headphones.

-- Once you connect the SC6 adaptor with the lighting to headphones jack adaptor, connect your headphone and microphone respectively.
+- Once you connect the SC6 adaptor with the lighting to the headphones jack adaptor, connect your headphones and microphone respectively.

 - Now proceed with your recording on the app.

 Considering how Apple iPhones no longer come with a jack for earphones, most iPhone users already have the lightning-to-headphone jack adaptor.
 In that regard, Rode Wireless Go works great with iPhone, but you will need to spend a bit extra to make it work.